metabase/metabase/docs/users-guide/13-sql-parameters.md

 If you want to map a Field Filter to a field that isn't one of the compatible types listed above, you'll need an Admin to change the [field type for that column][column-types].

-## Field filter syntax
+## Field Filter syntax

-Let's say you want to create a field filter that filters the `People` table by state, and you want people to be able to select multiple states at a time.
+Let's say you want to create a Field Filter that filters the `People` table by state, and you want people to be able to select multiple states at a time.
 Here's the query:

 The syntax for Field Filters differs from a Text, Number, or Date variable.